annarsama/FraudDetection/README.md

 # Fraud Detection Project

-This is the final project for a Big Data lesson (from Master 2 SISE at the _Université Lumière Lyon 2_) headed by [Guillaume METZLER](https://guillaumemetzler.github.io/).
+This is the final project for a Big Data course (from the Master 2 SISE program at the _Université Lumière Lyon 2_) headed by [Guillaume METZLER](https://guillaumemetzler.github.io/).
 The aim of this project was to detect and predict fraud given certain features and using machine learning algorithms.

-We had over 11 million real transactions from _Fichier National des Chèques Irréguliers_ (FNCI) and the _Banque de France_.
+We had over 11 million actual transactions from _Fichier National des Chèques Irréguliers_ (FNCI) and the _Banque de France_.

 The original project can be found [here](https://github.com/adcastex/fouille_de_donnees) in French.